Official Flag Football Co-Ed Rules

 - A team uses one of their 1-minute timeouts

-- The difference in the score is 14 points or less and it is the last two minutes of the second half.
-In this case, the clock shall stop in the event of an incomplete pass, a team scores, if the ball carrier goes out of bounds, a change of possession, or a penalty.
-The clock shall be resumed upon the snap at the start of the next possession, or on the punt.
+- The difference in the score is 11 points or less and it is the last two minutes of the second half.
+In this case, the clock shall stop in the event of an incomplete pass, a team scores, if the ball carrier goes out of bounds, a first down, change of possession (or punt decision) or a penalty.
+The clock shall be resumed upon the snap at the start of the next possession.
 The clock shall not be stopped in the first half except in the case of a timeout, regardless of the score.

-- The 1 point conversion attempt shall be permitted after a touchdown regardless of the time on clock.
+- The extra point conversion attempt shall be permitted after a touchdown regardless of the time on clock.